Stewart Gore-Browne: Political career

 When African mineworkers went on strike in 1940, Gore-Browne counselled limiting the use of force.
 He also sought out African opinion and denounced various forms of the colour bar (a form of racial segregation).
 He welcomed the growth of African welfare societies and trade unions, and managed to get the white government to set up African representative councils.
 In Britain, he made contact with Hastings Kamuzu Banda (the future president of Malawi) and his faith in African abilities was strengthened by visits to Uganda and West Africa in 1946–47.

 However, by 1946 Roy Welensky had begun campaigning for the amalgamation of Northern Rhodesia with Southern Rhodesia, where white settlers enjoyed self-government.
 Gore-Browne was opposed to Welensky's push for amalgamation and resigned in protest from the leadership of the elected members of the legislative council.
 Instead, he devised a scheme intended to appeal to both white and black people, calling for 'responsible government'.
 However, he mishandled the scheme's presentation in 1948 and alienated his African supporters.
 By 1950 he felt that he no longer had a role in politics and resigned from the legislative council in 1951 and retired to devote his energies to Shiwa.

 He continued to advise first the African National Congress under his early protégé, Harry Nkumbula and later, after the break away, the United National Independence party, under his close friend, Kenneth Kaunda.

-By the late 1950s Shiwa Ng'andu epitomised everything Sir Stewart represented – orderly, neat, precise.
-For years it had been an oasis for travellers on the Great North Road, a place where hospitality had never been refused; and this little bit of England in Africa never ceased to impress its visitors.
+By the late 1950s Shiwa Ng'andu epitomised everything Sir Stewart represented.
+For years it had been an oasis for travellers on the Great North Road, as a little bit of England in Africa.